Illustration of a hatchet in a yellow circle with red text, an outer red ring, then a white ring with blue text

 APRIL 14, 1896, JAN 21, 1896

 The historic Twitchell-Champlin Company building on Merrill’s Wharf was built in stages between 1884 and 1924.
 In 1962, it was converted into a cold storage warehouse.
-The boundaries of the Portland Waterfront National Register Historic District were expanded to include Merrill’s Wharf, making the building eligible for historic tax credits, which were used for rehabilitation of the building in 2011.
+The Portland Waterfront National Register Historic District boundaries were expanded to include Merrill’s Wharf, making the building eligible for historic tax credits, which were used for rehabilitation of the building in 2011.